wlfcolin/file-downloader/README.md

 private OnDownloadFileChangeListener mOnDownloadFileChangeListener = new OnDownloadFileChangeListener() {
     @Override
     public void onDownloadFileCreated(DownloadFileInfo downloadFileInfo) {
-        // a new download file created, may be you need to sync your own data storage status, such as delete a record in your own database
+        // a new download file created, may be you need to sync your own data storage status, such as add a record in your own database
     }
     @Override
     public void onDownloadFileUpdated(DownloadFileInfo downloadFileInfo, Type type) {